-“The way we met was as simple as could be.
-Sammode came to see me with a great story: the story of the tube lighting manufacturing process.
-The Sammode factory at Châtillon-sur-Saône, in the Vosges, presents itself as a toolbox: it proposes a collection of parts with which lots of different versions can be created; in other words, a system.
-This is what convinced me to take part in this adventure.”
+“Our encounter was a very simple affair.
+Sammode came to see me with a great story of how the tube light is made.
+The Sammode factory in Châtillon-sur-Saône, in the Vosges region, is like a toolbox brimming with parts with which we can create an array of different versions – in other words, it’s a system.
+That’s what convinced me to become part of the adventure.”

-Suspended, wall-mounted or on a rail, fitted in the ceiling or in a wall, the MOD light is ideal for all kinds of situations and applications, from the commonest to the quirkiest.
-Stefan Diez has not come up with just another spot light, but has conceived an innovative system with a broad architecture and extreme technical complexity which he calls “The Universal Tool Box”.
+Suspended, wall-mounted or on a rail, embedded in the ceiling or in a wall, the MOD light is suitable in a wide variety of situations and applications, from the commonest to the quirkiest.
+With this new type of exceptional modularity, Stefan Diez has created more than just another spotlight but an innovative system which he callsThe Universal Tool Box .

 « A lighting fixture is an essential because the light that it gives off is responsible for the mood of a place.
 When I design a lamp, I’m not chasing the title of ’’most beautiful model’’.
 I’m interested in light itself: How can the lamp I design change the mood or, looking at it differently, what mood will I create when I design a lamp? »